 In this article Ian Watts, Emergency Lighting expert KOHLER Uninterruptible Power explains the main benefits of centrally powered emergency lighting systems.

-The key benefit is that the output of a central system can be controlled from a single location – which will assist the user/facilities manager greatly, as explained in the following points:
+The key benefit is that the output of a central emergency lighting system can be controlled from a single location – which will assist the user/facilities manager greatly, as explained in the following points:

-- When the occupants leave a building the central battery power system can be ‘inhibited from operation’ preventing unwanted usage of the battery if the supply fails when the premises are empty.
-This ensures the battery remains fully charged for when people come to re-enter the building (the system control switch should be ganged to operate with an essential service).
+- When the occupants leave a building the central battery power system can be ‘inhibited from operation’ preventing unwanted usage of the battery if the power supply fails when the premises are empty.
+This ensures the battery remains fully charged for when people come to re-enter the building (the emergency power system control switch should be engaged to operate with an essential service).

-- This control can also be used to switch off maintained luminaires such as exit signs etc. and is commonly used in applications such as cinemas and theatres.
+- This control can also be used to switch off maintained luminaires such as exit signs etc. and is commonly used in applications of central emergency lighting systems such as cinemas and theatres.

-These central control features are not normally feasible with self-contained systems.
+These central control features are not normally feasible with self-contained power supply systems.

-It is suggested that the procedures for central system inhibition need to be checked it may be by operation of the low voltage battery disconnection device or by inhibiting the inverter circuit.
+It is suggested that the procedures for central system inhibition need to be checked and it may be by operation of the low voltage battery disconnection device, or by inhibiting the emergency lighting inverter circuit.

 If you would like to know more about centrally powered emergency lighting systems and to find out more advantages, please contact us on [email protected] .